Events

 Prof. Jyoti Ranjan Das, Dean (Students Welfare) of SOA, said that the former students of the university would have a prominent role in the nation building process.
 Mr. Ripti Ranjan Dash, Director, Industry Engagement and Corporate Relations, Mr. Rajeev Kumar, Deputy General Manager, SOA-Atal Incubation Centre and Dr. Susmita Panda, President of SOA Alumniz also addressed the gathering.

-Twenty of the prominent alumnis of the university were felicitated on the occasion.
+Twenty of the prominent alumni of the university were felicitated on the occasion.
 Mr. Abhishek Pattnaik, Convenor of SOA Alumniz, proposed the vote of thanks.

 SOA Cup 2024-25 Closing Ceremony